'Catastrophic' conditions as bushfires rage in Australia

 Temperatures were expected to peak at 47 degrees Celsius in parts of the country's most populous state, New South Wales, with west Sydney expected to reach 37 C before a cool change is expected later in the day.

 Evacuations were being carried out in the town of Bargo, on the front of a 185,000-hectare blaze which tore through the nearby area on Thursday.

 "It's horrific, it's devastating driving around.
 We feel pretty isolated where we are with the roadblocks.
 Loved ones can't come and see us," Bargo resident Corey Cartes told AFP.

 Cartes was told to leave two days ago, but has stayed behind to defend his property as the fire front on Thursday destroyed most of his fence.

 "Everyone is offering to help, but there is nothing they can do.
 Not for us now, just stay out and stay safe and we hope the fireies (firefighters) can do their job."

 In the state of South Australia, which in the past few days has borne the brunt of the heat wave, more than 1,500 firefighters have been battling fires that ripped through more than 40,000 hectares.

-Two people died in fires there over the past two days, and dozens of firefighters and residents have been treated for injuries and smoke inhalation.
+Two people died in fires there over the past two days, and dozens of firefighters have been treated for injuries and smoke inhalation.

 © 2019 AFP